jaimedantas/EECS6446_Project/tutorials/01-requirements.md

 configuration onto OpenVPN Connect.
 Then, you will need to give the connection a name and will be able to connect to the VPN server.

-After connecting to the OpenVPN connection, you can try you connection by trying to ping the internal IP of the instances provided to you.
+After connecting to the OpenVPN connection, you can try your connection by trying to ping the internal IP of the instances provided to you.

 ## SSH Access